grizzie17/Rollator-Vision/README.md

 ### Setting the cutoff voltage ###

 The low VIN cutoff voltage of the regulator is controlled by adjusting the voltage at the EN pin with a 12-turn precision potentiometer.
-When the voltage on the EN pin falls below 0.7 V the regulator is put in a low-power sleep state and when the voltage on EN rises back above 0.8 V the regulator is turned back on.
+When the voltage on the EN pin falls below 0.7V the regulator is put in a low-power sleep state and when the voltage on EN rises back above 0.8V the regulator is turned back on.
 Turning the potentiometer clockwise increases the low-voltage cutoff.
 The cutoff voltage can be set by measuring the voltage on the VIN and EN pins and using the potentiometer to adjust the voltage on EN according to the following equation:

 EN / 0.7V = VIN / VIN cutoff

 EN = VIN * 0.7V / VIN cutoff

-For example, if you connect VIN to a battery that currently measures 3.7 V and you want to set the cutoff voltage to 3.0 V, the equation becomes:
+For example, if you connect VIN to a battery that currently measures 3.7V and you want to set the cutoff voltage to 3.0V, the equation becomes:

 EN / 0.7V = 3.7V / 3.0V

-Solving for EN yields approximately 0.86 V, so you should turn the potentiometer until you measure that voltage on the EN pin.
+Solving for EN yields approximately 0.86V, so you should turn the potentiometer until you measure that voltage on the EN pin.

-Note that the regulator’s low VIN cutoff behavior includes hysteresis: the regulator turns off when EN falls below 0.7 V, but it does not turn back on until EN rises above 0.8 V. Therefore, VIN must reach about 114% of the cutoff voltage before the regulator will re-enable its output (about 3.43 V in this example).
+Note that the regulator’s low VIN cutoff behavior includes hysteresis: the regulator turns off when EN falls below 0.7V, but it does not turn back on until EN rises above 0.8V.
+Therefore, VIN must reach about 114% of the cutoff voltage before the regulator will re-enable its output (about 3.43V in this example).

 ### So for our purposes ###